How Much Can You Borrow For a Mortgage?

 Usable income = £70k (this will be the figure that’s multiplied to calculate your loan)

 While lenders want to get a clear picture of your finances, they won’t be checking up on every penny you spend or questioning your weekly supermarket shop.
-They will be interested though in other borrowing commitments that could impact your ability to meet your mortgage repayments, so this will include credit card debt, personal loans, hire purchase and other forms of debt.
+They will be interested, though, in other borrowing commitments that could impact your ability to meet your mortgage repayments, such as credit card debt, personal loans, hire purchases, and other forms of debt.

-Some common items that might show up on your credit file, such as mobile phone contracts, are often ignored for affordability calculations and if you have a debt that only has a few months left to run or is due to be cleared before you complete your house purchase, some lenders can ignore these too.
+Some common items that might show up on your credit file, such as mobile phone contracts, are often ignored for affordability calculations.
+If you have a debt that only has a few months left to run or is due to be cleared before you complete your house purchase, some lenders can ignore these, too.

 Debt to Income Ratio Calculator